 This is not to say that the Maya didn't play the game just for fun.
 They did.
 Players would wear protective padding around their waists, and on one shin and forearm.
 Otherwise the hard, solid-rubber ball could have severely injured or even killed them.
 The balls were made from rubber from cau-uchu trees, and depictions of Pok-A-Tok show that the ball was as big as a basketball is today.

 The padding, called yokes, was made of cotton stuffed into wooden frames.
 One of these yokes was found in a tomb at Tikal.
-However, even in games played for fun, the members of the losing team or at least the captain, was killed in sacrifice to the gods.
+However, even in games played for fun, the members of the losing team, or at least the captain, were killed in sacrifice to the gods.
 Who would want to actually play Pok-A-Tok for fun given those odds?

 The ruins of Chichén Itzá in Mexico’s Yucatán peninsula has the biggest Pok-A-Tok court of all Mesoamerica.
 It is 545 feet long and 225 feet wide.
 The Great Ballcourt of Chichén Itzá has its walls covered with carved depictions of sacrifices made to the gods at the game’s end.
-Near the court there is a stone platform decorated with hundreds of carved skulls - guess whose?
+Near the court, there is a stone platform decorated with hundreds of carved skulls.

 Making balls wasn't the only purpose of rubber.
 It was also used to attach stones to wooden handles, to seal bags that carried water, to water-proof clothing, and to make drumsticks for wooden drums.
 The Maya even coated their feet with layers of rubber to make shoes.
 Shaman-priests used rubber to treat lip and ear wounds.